WenyiWU0111/Planner-Matters-GUI-Agent/README.md

 ## Brief introduction

-Vision-language model (VLM)–based GUI agents have shown promising results in automating computer tasks from natural language instructions, but they still struggle with **long-horizon planning and reasoning**.
+Language model (LM)–based GUI agents have shown promising results in automating complex tasks from natural language instructions, but they still struggle with **long-horizon planning and reasoning**.
 We address this by proposing a **human-like multi-agent framework** that decomposes GUI automation into:

 - **Planner** — high-level step-by-step planning
 - **Actor** — low-level execution (click, type, scroll, etc.)